 5 The assigned MMSI to these craft associated with a parent ship should also be available from the ITU MARS database (see RR No. 20.16).

-Annex 2 Maritime identities used for other maritime devices for special purposes
+Annex 2 Maritime identities designated for devices for special purposes

 These identities use MID numbering resources, but have special uses defined in each of the sections below.